Belandil/Script-xerXes/README.md

 $ip is the IP address of the targeted machine

-$machineName is the name of directories and files created for a good organisation of repports
+$machineName is the name of directories and files created for a good organisation of reports